 Tip 2: Make sure your interview questions support the JD

-At the end of the day, you want to hire someone who can solve problems.
-So make sure you're screening candidates with that specific task or skill set!
+At the end of the day, no matter their individual skill set, you want to hire someone with problem solving skills.
+So, make sure you're screening candidates properly.

 Tip 3: Before you forget–write your feedback down!

-Congrats, you're done with the interview!
-But just because it's over doesn't mean your work is done.
-While it's tempting to dive right back into the thick of things, the post-interview phase is perhaps one of the most vital parts of hiring.
+Congratulations.
+You're done with the interview!
+But, just because it's over doesn't mean your work is done.
+While it's tempting to dive right back into the thick of things, the post-interview phase is perhaps one of the most vital parts of hiring virtual assistants.

 Why?
 Imagine having a pool of shortlisted candidates who all seem right for the job.
 But you don't 100% trust your memory.
 How will you be able to distinguish them?